michaelbarlow7/dungeon-crawl-android/readme.txt

 - Symlink source/ to <android-root>/jni
 - Symlink source/dat to <android-root>/assets/dat
 - Symlink docs/ to <android-root>/assets/dat (don't need pdfs though)
-- Symlink text files in root directoy into docs/
+- Symlink text files in root directoy into docs/, except for README.txt, which goes in assets/

 ==================================
 ========LICENSE AND CREDITS=======